-QRAM works with government, community organisations and local communities to develop content for stations in the Black Star network, including informational and advertising messages.
+QRAM works with government, community organisations and local communities to develop content for stations in the Black Star network, including information messages.
 Find out more about distribution through Black Star here and our overall strategic vision here.

 Contact Us if you’d like to discuss a project idea.